 Download the audio tour app before your visit -- cell service and wireless connectivity is extremely limited in the area.

-Accessible parking, restrooms, shade shelters and pathways are located at the Mount Umunhum Summit.
-At the main visitor parking area, visitors can use the accessible parking, restrooms, trailhead shelter and picnic tables.
+Accessible parking, restrooms, shade shelters, picnic tables and pathways are located at the Mount Umunhum Summit.
+At the main visitor parking area, visitors can use the accessible parking and restrooms.
 Restrooms are only available at this location.

 At the Summit turnaround area, there are three accessible parking spaces and a passenger drop off area.
 Visitors can enjoy the accessible pathway to the west summit that leads to the ceremonial circle, the east summit view point, the summit shelter, and the interpretive displays.
-Accessibility in District preserves is continually improving.
-For updates, visit the Easy Access Opportunities page.
+Accessibility in preserves is continually improving.
+For updates, visit the Easy-Access Opportunities page.

 Mt.
 Umunhum Road is steep, narrow, and winding with blind curves.
 Cyclists and vehicles should use caution and patience when on the mountain.
 Obey posted speed limits.
 Shift into lower gear on the descent to save your brakes.
 Conditions can change rapidly during different times of the year, for trail conditions and closures check the web for updates.

-Parking is only allowed in designated spaces at the Mount Umumhum Summit, Bald Mountain and Jacques Ridge parking areas.
+Parking is only allowed in designated spaces at the Mount Umunhum Summit, Bald Mountain and Jacques Ridge parking areas.

 Mount Umunhum is ONLY accessible via Hicks Road to Mt.
 Umunhum Road.
 Do not take any other route that may be recommended by online maps and/or your GPS device – these directions include roads that have locked gates